factorhouse/examples/projects/data-lineage-labs/lab1_kafka-connect.md

 <br/>

-You can deploy connectors that work with multiple topics.
+We can deploy connectors that work with multiple topics.
 In this example, two topics are used: **orders** and **bids**.
 The corresponding connector configuration files are available here:

 - [Source connector](./connectors/multi-topic-source.json)
 - [S3 sink connector](./connectors/multi-topic-s3-sink.json)